My Favorite Ways to Celebrate Diwali

 How do we celebrate Diwali?
 Diwali, often called the Festival of Lights, celebrates a story of good triumphing over evil.
 It’s the largest festival in India, my husband’s home country.

-We’ve celebrated Diwali in San Francisco, Sydney and northern Virginia.
-This year, we’re celebrating with my mother-in-law in Bombay, where my husband grew up.
+In our family, we have celebrated Diwali in San Francisco, Sydney and northern Virginia.
+We have also celebrated with my mother-in-law in Bombay, where my husband grew up.

 India is known for its bright colors, but this trip has been even brighter and shinier.
 Everywhere we look, we see lights, carts full of rangoli powders and long lines at sweet shops.
-Clothing and jewelry stores advertise “festive season” sales.
-Twinkling strings of lights line high-rise apartment balconies.
-Treats show up unannounced at the door, gifts from friends and neighbors.
+There are clothing and jewelry stores that advertise “festive season” sales.
+You can see twinkling strings of lights line high-rise apartment balconies.
+You will be surprised by the treats show up unannounced at the door, gifts from friends and neighbors.
 (Or favorites that we ordered.
 You caught me.)

 I love a good holiday, and Diwali has much to offer.
 Here are a few of my favorite ways to celebrate Diwali.